MiguelRomero-313/MiguelRomero-313/README.md

 ###

 <p align="left">My name is Miguel Romero , I’m an eighth semester student at UAEMéx.
-Passionate about computer science, focused on software development. <br>I’m searching my first opportunity at professional world in an intern position.<br>Open at learning new things and technologies <br><br>- 📚 I'm currently learning Python, Dart and React.</p>
+Passionate about computer science, focused on software development. <br>I’m searching my first opportunity at professional world in an intern position.<br>Open at learning new things and technologies <br><br>- 📚 I'm currently learning Python and React.</p>

 ###